Brand documentary still from a project edited by Montreal-based video editor Victor Tamarit

 A real story, not a disguised pitch

-The audience can feel the difference between a story being told and a message being delivered.
+Audiences feel the difference between a story being told and a message being delivered.
 The moment a film tips into pitch mode, attention drops.
 The best brand documentaries follow a character or a situation that would be interesting even if the brand were not involved.
 The brand earns its place by association, not by insertion.

 A clear narrative structure